jaburns/js13kserver-packer/README.md

 The main build script acts as a front-end to UglifyJS.
 It performs a bunch of domain-specific optimizations, including running shaders through a minifier, and then feeds the minifier-friendly result to UglifyJS.
 The final results are copied in to the public folder of the test server, which is included as a submodule to this repository, and then ADVZIP is used to create the bundle intended for submission.
+Before invoking ADVZIP though, the build script will rename all external resources to single-letter file names, and find/replace the original file names in the JS source.

 #### JavaScript Bundling and Optimizations